-Forthcoming September 2020: "How do I ... develop an online research seminar?" accepted to appear in Notices of the American Mathematical Society, Volume 67, Number 8, September 2020.
+Published "How do I ... develop an online research seminar?"
+Notices of the American Mathematical Society, Volume 67, Number 8, September 2020.

-CSU graduate student Joshua Mirth will be defending his PhD thesis, "Vietoris-Rips Metric Thickenings and Wasserstein Spaces", on May 15, 2020.
+CSU graduate student Joshua Mirth defended his PhD thesis, "Vietoris-Rips Metric Thickenings and Wasserstein Spaces", on May 15, 2020.
 He will continue working with DELTA over the summer, before starting a Postdoctoral Research Position in Fall 2020 at Michigan State University.

-Speaking on Applied topology: From global to local at the Mathematics of Data and Decisions at Davis (MADDD) Seminar, UC Davis, June 2, 2020, 4pm Pacific Time.
-[Abstract]
+Spoke on Applied topology: From global to local at the Mathematics of Data and Decisions at Davis (MADDD) Seminar, UC Davis, June 2, 2020, 4pm Pacific Time.

 Through the use of examples, I will explain one way in which applied topology has evolved since the birth of persistent homology in the early 2000s.
 The first applications of topology to data emphasized the global shape of a dataset, such as the three-circle model for 3 x 3 pixel patches from natural images, or the configuration space of the cyclo-octane molecule, which is a sphere with a Klein bottle attached via two circles of singularity.
 More recently, persistent homology is being used to measure the local geometry of data.
 How do you vectorize geometry for use in machine learning problems?
 Persistent homology, and its vectorization techniques including persistence landscapes and persistence images, provide popular techniques for incorporating geometry in machine learning.
 I will survey applications arising from machine learning tasks in agent-based modeling, shape recognition, archaeology, materials science, and biology.

-Speaking on Descriptors of Energy Landscapes using Topological Analysis (DELTA) at the Mathematics of Data Science VIrtual Lecture Series, Tufts University, June 4, 2020.
-[Abstract]
+Spoke on Descriptors of Energy Landscapes using Topological Analysis (DELTA) at the Mathematics of Data Science VIrtual Lecture Series, Tufts University, June 4, 2020.

 Many of the properties of a chemical system are described by its energy landscape, a real-valued function defined on a high-dimensional domain.
 I will explain how topology, and in particular persistent homology, can be used in order to describe some of the pertinent features of an energy landscape.
 Whereas a merge tree encodes how connected components of an energy landscape evolve as the energy level increases, persistent homology can also quantify the shape of these connected components.
 As a motivating example, we completely describe the sublevelset persistent homology of the n-alkanes.
 In a recently funded NSF Harnessing the Data Revolution project, the DELTA team is learning how to identify and leverage changing topological features of energy landscapes across a range of chemical conditions in order to predict reactivity.